Sashreekkumar/IIITH-AI-ML/README.md

 - Partial notes summarizing key topics discussed in class
 - Additional research or mini-projects on specific topics (where applicable)

-For some weeks, I've explored certain topics in more depth—this includes writing custom code, creating detailed notes, and building small related projects.
+For some weeks, I've explored certain topics in more depth-this includes writing custom code, creating detailed notes, and building small related projects.
 References and sources for such additional research will be mentioned in a separate `README.md` file inside the respective week's folder.

 This format helps keep the material organized and also reflects my learning journey through the course.